CUBRID/cubrid-manual/en/admin/control.rst

     @ cubrid javasp stop: demodb
     ++ cubrid javasp stop: success

-The following message is returned when CUBRID Java SP server has stopped.
+The following message is returned when CUBRID Java SP server has been stopped already.

 ::